 Stepping away from your business to bask in the summer sun may feel like an evil betrayal.
-Shouldn’t you keep your company’s momentum going?
+Shouldn’t you keep your momentum going?
 Won’t everything crumble if you’re not there to run the show?

 Fortunately, there are ways to take the vacation plunge without spending the entire time tapping away on your phone.
 Here’s what to do before and during your trip to ensure smooth sailing (or swimming, or cycling, or… you get the idea).

-Determine the types of decisions that should get escalated to you, like resolving a shipping disaster or working with an important client, and which calls can simply be made in your absence.
+Determine the types of decisions that should get escalated to you, like resolving a shipping disaster or working with an important client, and which calls can be made in your absence.

-2) Give customers advance notice
+2. Give clients and customers advance notice.

-If your role involves interacting with customers, it’s a good idea to let them know beforehand exactly when you’ll be away and who to reach out to when questions come up.
+If your role involves interacting with clients or customers, it’s a good idea to let them know beforehand exactly when you’ll be away and who to reach out to when questions come up.

 On the other hand, if you feel more relaxed by checking in occasionally, you’re not alone.
-The recent “Getaway Survey” from ADT found that 45 percent of small business owners said it’s very hard for them to completely check out while on vacation.
+The “Getaway Survey” from ADT found that 45 percent of small business owners say it’s very hard for them to completely check out while on vacation.

 Your fellow vacationers will appreciate it if you set up a boundary between your personal and work life, so they know exactly when they’ll have your undivided attention.